Allergan Breast Implants

 |Class Members:||Collectively the class has been defined as “All persons residing in Canada who were implanted with breast implants manufactured and distributed by Allergan plc and several of its affiliates”.|

-This proposed class action arises from Allergan’s alleged failure to disclose health risks associated with their breast implants, sold in Canada, including in British Columbia.
+This class action arises from Allergan’s alleged failure to disclose health risks associated with their breast implants, sold in Canada, including in British Columbia.
 Class action lawsuits were commenced in British Columbia, Ontario, and Quebec, collectively the National Allergan Class Actions.

 Health Canada has recently suspended Allergan’s license for its Biocell breast implants.
 The full details of the Health Canada recall can be found here.